Signs of Dilaudid Abuse

 Because an addiction to Dilaudid is so serious, users shouldn’t detox on their own.
 Cravings and withdrawal are intense during detox.
 Without professional supervision, withdrawal often leads to relapse.
 Physicians can monitor the detox process and help the addicted person manage their withdrawal symptoms.

 The detox process for Dilaudid may involve a gradual reduction in the user’s dose.
 Incrementally cutting down doses helps ease users through the withdrawal phase, limiting painful symptoms.
+In a medically-supervised detox setting, Dilaudid users are typically switched to Buprenorphine (Subutex or Suboxone) or a similar drug as it is more effective at tapering down from opioids and curbing withdrawal symptoms.

 If the user has not been taking Dilaudid for a long period, they may be able to quit “cold turkey,” but should only do so under a doctor’s care.